-The application deadline for NYU Abu Dhabi J-Term 2016 courses is October 15.
-Placements will be announced November 1.
+The application for NYU Abu Dhabi J-Term 2018 is available here.
+The application deadline is October 15, 2017.
+Results will be announced via email on November 1st.

 NYU Abu Dhabi January Term courses are currently NOT available to visiting (non-NYU) students.